 Osteopathic physicians who are on active duty in the uniformed services of the federal government and stationed within the state of Ohio may apply in this category.
 Such members are considered first-year members for the duration of their active duty.

 The title of honorary member may be conferred upon any individual not eligible for regular membership who has made an outstanding contribution to the osteopathic profession.
 Such title requires approval of the Board of Trustees and a two-thirds vote of the OOA House of Delegates.

 Individuals who have achieved honorary membership status are: Barbara Ross-Lee, DO, FACOFP, Dean, New York College of Osteopathic Medicine; Charles "Chip" Rogers, former administrator, OUHCOM; Richard Sims, former OOA executive secretary; and Helen W. Palmer, OOA staff member.

-For more information, contact Matt Harney, OOA executive director.
+For more information, contact Joanne Barnhart, OOA Director of Membership.